Pranavsuresh100/OCR/README.md

 * Edit the LSTM_Training.py file and update the Following parameters

-1. Model checkpoint == Enter the name of model and path to which the Model get saved after each epochs if vac loss is reduced.
+1. Model checkpoint == Enter the name of model and path to which the Model get saved after each epochs if validation loss is reduced.
 2. Label File Name
-3. Update the Details al the bottom of the file.
+3. Update the details at the bottom of the file.

-**Note : the default location is in Current Working directory inside Models folder**

 **Note**: _This OCR model is tuned for the sample forms added in the SampleTestForm folder.
-If you are trying for something different that the mentioned form then you have to tune it by yourself._
+If you are trying for something different than the mentioned form then you have to tune the code in order to incorporate new changes ..._